newnetdev/NetworkToCode-Class/slides/M02_Python_MV_Network_Libraries.md

 - Multi-vendor library that currently supports system level tasks
   - Backing up configs, copying files, upgrading images
   - Rebooting devices, issuing commands, saving configs

----

-# Lab Time

-- Lab 14 - NAPALM
- -   Using the NAPALM Python Library to do a basic configuration merge for SNMP and declarative sectional merge for BGP using EOS

-- Lab 15  - pyntc
-  - Exploring pyntc and performing common operation
-  - Choose one of the following:
-    - Lab 15.1 - pyntc + Arista EOS
-    - Lab 15.2 - pyntc + Cisco IOS